concur/developer.concur.com/api-preview/receipts/migrationguide.markdown

   - Our open schema format allows for new receipt types to be easily added.

-- Version 4 allows our partners to easily supply Value Added Tax information.
+- V4 allows our partners to easily supply Value Added Tax information.

 - A receipt image is automatically generated if only receipt data is posted.
 The image can be used by our end users when creating their expense reports.